D-Day: The 75th Anniversary

 SGT Ray Lambert reflects on his service as a medic during WWII.

-The 2019 National Memorial Day Concert will share SGT Ray Lambert’s story of bravery and pay tribute to heroes who sacrificed and died in service to our nation and the world.
+The 2019 National Memorial Day Concert shared SGT Ray Lambert’s story of bravery and paid tribute to the heroes who sacrificed and died in service to our nation and the world.

 To learn more about D-Day and to pay tribute to those who landed on the beaches, visit the National D-Day Memorial in Bedford, VA.